Shoshana Gourdin

 Expectations

 We are going to do a lot of talking, sometimes about hard or embarrassing things.
 This is intended to be an environment free of shame.
 If you want to turn off your camera or switch to using the chat feature, you can.
 You do not need to make eye contact.
 You may have and use fidgets, including food and drink.
-It may be helpful for some types of coaching to show me what your problem literally looks like, especially if we are working on decluttering.
+It may be helpful for some types of coaching to show me what your problem literally looks like, especially if we are working on decluttering or physical organizing.

-You will likely have assignments between sessions.
+You will have assignments between sessions.
 This is to help you practice what we talk about so it can start helping you.
 If you cannot finish your assignments, that is okay–we’ll talk about what happened.

 We will have a shared document where we will record what we have talked about and what we hope for.
 We are the only two people with access unless you want to share it with someone else.
 We should put things here that are appropriate to store in Google cloud, and we will never put anything here that you do not want recorded.
 Certain topics may lead to us looking for other experts.